Applied Materials beats quarterly revenue estimates

-(Reuters) - Applied Materials (AMAT.O) topped Wall Street estimates for fourth-quarter revenue on Thursday, as the chip gear maker’s semiconductor business benefited from higher demand for processor chips, sending shares up 4% in extended trading.
+(Reuters) - Applied Materials topped Wall Street estimates for fourth-quarter revenue on Thursday, as the chip gear maker’s semiconductor business benefited from higher demand for processor chips.

+Shares of Applied Materials, whose results are often seen as a barometer for the semiconductor industry, rose 4% in extended trading.

+The company forecast first-quarter revenue to be about $4.10 billion, plus or minus $150 million, above analysts’ estimates of $3.71 billion, according to IBES data from Refinitiv.

 Revenue fell 0.1% to $3.75 billion for the quarter ended Oct.
 27, but beat analysts’ estimates of $3.68 billion, according to IBES data from Refinitiv.